8 Effective Ways to Maximize Productivity in Remote Teams

 Once you have ensured that having remote teams is the way to go for your company, it is important to affirm that you have the right mechanisms in place to make the days more efficient.
 Meetings can be time-consuming when the team does not follow a set agenda.

 However, they can be managed well if you take steps to make them efficient.
-Start bright and early with a briefing meeting which is just as brief and covers the agenda for the day and any important updates.
+Start bright and early with a briefing meeting which is just as brief and covers the meeting agenda for the day and any important updates.
 Similarly, gather once at the end of the day to measure the performance of the team, which will also help in managing the productivity of the team on a day-to-day basis.

 #3 Check in with the Team Regularly